isomerpages/ura-lkywcp/index.md

     - infopic:
         title: Channelling efforts against climate change
         subtitle: Featured article
-        description: We look at Vienna's ground-breaking initiatives which reduced its carbon emissions and raised its quality of life.
+        description: We look at 2020 Prize Laureate Vienna's ground-breaking initiatives which reduced its carbon emissions and raised its quality of life.
         button: More
         url: /resources/features/vienna-climate-change/
         image: /images/features/2022/vienna-climate-change.jpg
         alt: New Danube in Vienna
-    - infopic:
-        title: Vienna wins the 2020 Prize!
-        subtitle: 2020 Prize Laureate
-        description: Find out how the Austrian capital reinvented itself for success without losing its distinctive identity.
-        button: More
-        url: /vienna/
-        image: /images/laureates/vienna.jpg
-        alt: Vienna wins the 2020 Prize
     - infobar:
         title: Vienna, reinventing for success
         subtitle: Featured video